 Haiku and the Japanese Garden.
 This essay first appeared on my site for the Haiku Garden reading series that I held in Seattle.
 In 2009, I recorded it for the Japanese Garden audio tour, with music by Elizabeth and John Falconer.
 Read it here!

-This site was established on 12 October 2009.
+This site was established on 12 October 2009 on Google Sites and migrated to New Google Sites on 25 November 2021.
 Thank you for visiting.